leonardoLavagna/Waves-Simulation/README.md

 - **Apr.
 16, 2022:** 1D elastic wave equation.
 Discussion of staggered grids.
 Part 4 of the project is completed.
 - **Apr.
 20, 2022:** Review of part 4.
 Discussion of Pseudo-Spectral methods for the acoustic wave equation.
 Uploaded Notebooks 11 and 12.
 - **Apr.
 21, 2022:** Pseudo-Spectral methods for 1D elastic wave equations.
 Uploaded Notebooks 13 and 14.
 We need to reorganize the folders: Fourier method in Part 1 etc...
+- **Apr.
+22, 2022:** Complete revision of the previous parts.
+Minor fixes.
+- **Apr.
+23, 2022:** Upload of the corrected Notebooks.
+The numeration of the Notebooks has slightly changed.
+The first half of the project is now completed (first version).